scalyr/dataset-addon-for-splunk/README.md

 ## Support and troubleshooting
 Error saving configuration "CSRF validation failed" - This is a Splunk browser issue; try reloading the page, using a private window or clearing cache and cookies then retrying.

-Search error `Splunk configuration error, see search log for details.` - API token was unable to be retrieved.
+Search errors `Account token error, review search log for details` or `Splunk configuration error, see search log for details.` - API token was unable to be retrieved.
 Common issues include user role missing list_storage_passwords permission, API token not set or incorrect account name given that has not been configured.
-Review search log for errors returned by Splunk.
+Review job inspector search log for errors returned by Splunk.

 To troubleshoot the custom command, check the Job Inspector search log, also available in the internal index: `index=_internal app="TA-dataset" sourcetype=splunk_search_messages`.